leftthomas/ProxyAnchor/README.md

-# MovingProxies
+# AsymptoticProxy
-A PyTorch implementation of AdaptiveNet based on the paper [Image Retrieval with Moving Proxies]().
+A PyTorch implementation of Asymptotic Proxy based on the paper [Asymptotic proxy for deep metric learning]().

 ![Network Architecture](results/structure.png)